Learn about the 19 methods used by the world’s biggest agencies, aggregators and sellers to increase sales on Amazon

 Make The Best Product Listings Possible

-Driving traffic to your product listings can cost an arm and a leg, which is why many sellers are starting to look at listing optimization as a more viable long-term option.
+Driving traffic to your product listings is key to increasing product sales on Amazon, but it can cost an arm and a leg, which is why many sellers are starting to look at Amazon listing optimization as a more viable long-term option.

-The aim of listing optimization is to increase your conversion rate.
-Your conversion rate is the percentage of people who visit your listing and end up buying and can be calculated as total orders/total visitors.
+The aim of listing optimization is to increase your conversion rate, which is the rate at which people who visit your listing convert into customers, and can be calculated as total orders/total visitors.

 If you currently have 4000 people visiting your listing with a conversion rate of 10% you’ll sell 400 units.
 If you revamp that same listing and manage to get your conversion rate up to 13% your revenue will jump 30% with the same number of visitors.

-Now, for the money question: What makes a good listing?
+Now, for the money question: What makes a listing high converting?

 Mostly these 4 things: